 When you do come to plant, don’t set them too deep, and ensure you don’t leave pockets of air around the roots by heeling them in well.
-A great tip for hedge plants is to prune at least a third from the height before you plant.
+An excellent tip for hedge plants is to prune at least a third from the height before you plant.
 This will encourage vigorous, bushier growth.

 Should I wait until winter to plant some trees or hedges?

-It’s up to you, but if you can be patient you can expect to save yourself some money.
-If you want to establish a woodland or need lengthy runs of hedges the savings can become quite substantial.
+It’s up to you, but if you can be patient, you can expect to save yourself some money.
+If you want to establish a woodland or need long runs of hedges the savings can become quite substantial.

 And us gardeners don’t mind planting them in the winter.
 It might be cold out there but, unlike the poor Alaskan frogsicles, we’re never too far away from a hot cup of tea.